TheWolfStreet/ags2-shell/README.md

 }
 ```

-In a home manager file:
+In a Home Manager file:
 ```nix
 {
 inputs,